 Data for gas pipelines and LNG terminals is drawn from GEM’s Global Fossil Infrastructure Tracker (GFIT).
 For more details, see the GFIT methodology.

-For gas-fired power plants, data was drawn from country-level government data sets whenever available, for example Germany’s Bundesnetzagentur (BNA, or Federal Network Agency).
+For oil- and gas-fired power plants, data was drawn from country-level government data sets whenever available, for example Germany’s Bundesnetzagentur (BNA, or Federal Network Agency).
 Next, the research draws on data from companies where available, for example Elia, Belgium’s electricity system operator.
 The research draws on additional sources as needed, including news articles, to complete the data set.
-The World Energy Power Plant database, from S&P Global Platts, is also consulted.
 For each generating unit, data sources are listed in each power plant’s wiki page.
+Data for oil and gas power plants is drawn from GEM’s Global Oil and Gas Plant Tracker (GOGPT).
+For more details, see the GOGPT methodology.

 Gas Extraction Sites